Paynes Prairie Preserve State Park

 Paynes Prairie is biologically, geologically and historically unique.
 This park became Florida´s first state preserve in 1971 and is now designated as a National Natural Landmark.
 Noted artist and naturalist William Bartram called it the great Alachua Savannah when he wrote about his visit to the prairie in 1774.

-Information About American Bison at Paynes Prairie Preserve State Park
+Friends of Paynes Prairie Preserve State Park